What’s in This Article

 Avianca’s Fleet and Maintenance Practices

 Avianca primarily flies the Airbus A320 family for short and medium-haul routes.
 For long-haul flights, it relies on the Boeing 787-8 Dreamliner.
-As of 2026, the airline operates over 130 aircraft with an average fleet age of around nine years.[10]
-The airline recently retrofitted many of its A320 planes with new Recaro seats to improve efficiency.
-It still offers a lie-flat Business Class experience on long 787 routes and is currently expanding premium services across the Americas.[2]
+According to fleet tracking data from late 2025, the airline operates over 130 aircraft with an average fleet age of around nine years.[10]

-Aircraft maintenance follows strict guidelines set by the manufacturers and Aerocivil.
+Aircraft maintenance follows strict guidelines set by manufacturers and Aerocivil.
 Avianca conducts routine inspections and schedules heavy maintenance according to approved aviation manuals and ICAO rules.[13]

 Products Worth Considering